Prof. Yuval Feldman

 Short Biography

-He has co-authored more than 70 papers, many of them published leading journals in law, public policy, management and psychology among them NYU, Texas, Georgetown and Northwestern Law reviews J. of Legal Studies, J. of Empirical Legal Studies, Regulation & Governance, J. of Eur Pub Policy, J. of Business Ethics ; Psychological Science and J. of Applied Psychology.
-He is on the editorial board of Regulation and Governance, Law & Policy and European Journal of Law & Economics and among the founders of ComplianceNet an interdisciplinary and global network of compliance researchers.
-His first book: The Law of Good People, was published in Cambridge University Press in June 2018.
-His second book “Can the Public be trusted” is expected in 2023 in CUP
+He has co-authored close to 80 papers, many of them published in leading journals in law, public policy, management, and psychology, among them NYU, Texas, Georgetown, and Northwestern Law Reviews, Journal of Legal Studies, Journal of Empirical Legal Studies, Regulation & Governance, Journal of European Public Policy, Journal of Business Ethics, Psychological Science, Nature Human Behavior, Journal of Applied Psychology, Behavioral Public Policy, Advances in Experimental Social Psychology and the Journal of Experimental Social Psychology.
+He is on the editorial board of Regulation and Governance, Law & Policy, and European Journal of Law & Economics and among the founders of ComplianceNet, an interdisciplinary and global network of compliance researchers.
+His first book, "The Law of Good People," was published by Cambridge University Press in June 2018.
+His second book, "Can the Public be Trusted," is expected in 2025, also from Cambridge University Press.

 For a pdf file